-Mr. Buchanan also co-tried the first bellwether in the multidistrict litigation, securing a $150 verdict on behalf of another client against the pharmaceutical giant.
+Mr. Buchanan also co-tried the first bellwether in the multidistrict litigation, securing a $150 million verdict on behalf of another client against the pharmaceutical giant.

 On Thursday, a federal jury in Chicago found that the pharmaceutical giant AbbVie committed fraud in its marketing and promotion of the drug to Mr. Konrad, and men like him, awarding $140 million in punitive damages and $140,000 in compensatory damages.
 Seeger Weiss partner Dave Buchanan, lead trial counsel in the case, stated, “AbbVie’s insidious and widespread marketing campaign penetrated so deeply that patients like Mr. Konrad sought AndroGel for treatment of symptoms and conditions that the drug had never been proven safe or effective to treat.
 At the same time, serious safety concerns were suppressed and ignored to facilitate AbbVie’s ever-escalating sales targets.
 Today, the jury sent a loud message to AbbVie.
 Drugs aren’t commodities, and neither are patients.
 Patients have the right to full information in making decisions about the drugs they consider using.”